 The New Jersey Business & Industry Association has developer multiple resources to assist the state’s employers.
 Go to https://njbia.org, to learn more.
 In addition, NJBIA and New Jersey’s Community Colleges are joining with employers, industry associations, labor unions, education institutions, and workforce development partners to provide students and workers with the career pathways they need to find new careers and opportunity, and to ensure that employers have access to a highly skilled workforce to meet critical labor market needs.
 To learn more and see how your business can get involved with NJ Pathways, go to , go to njpathways.org.

 The New Jersey Small Business Development Center (NJSBDC) assists business owners and entrepreneurs to succeed by leveraging educational partners and community organizations to provide pertinent business trainings.
 These trainings can be viewed in a community resource room or at a business location.
 These webinars also prepare listeners for the NJSBDC Small Business Learning Labs or 1-on-1 consulting.
-Go here for more information.
 Business owners can also get assistance through the NJSBDC’s Resource Hub.
 The NJSBDC also helps small businesses achieve Small Business (SBE), Minority (MBE) and/or Woman-Owned Business (WBE) Certification.
 In addition to the state office in Newark, there are regional centers around the New Jersey.

-A Business Resource Page created by the Hunterdon County Chamber of Commerce and Hunterdon Economic Development may be found here.
+The Hunterdon County Chamber of Commerce and Hunterdon Economic Development offer a variety of resources; go here for more details.
 In addition, the Hunterdon County Chamber of Commerce’s Unity Bank Center for Business & Entrepreneurship provides opportunities for counseling, technical services, leadership, education and workforce development.
 Reach out for more information at 908-782-7115 or info@hunterdon-chamber.org.
-A resource page from goHunterdon with additional resources can be found here.
+A resource page from goHunterdon, which promotes sustainable transportation in Hunterdon County by working with commuters, employers and communities, can be found here.

 Other resources, services from the GRWDB and national, state and local partners